avfaulkner/ec2-state-status-application/README.md

-# AWS EC2 State Status Application
+# AWS EC2 State Status Web Application

 The purpose of this portal is provide a principle location in which users can gain insight into a particular set of AWS EC2 instances.
 Users will have access to the state status of the machines and more.